Module 3: Joint Work Site HS Committee / HS Representative Training

 This course is approved by Alberta Labour for both classroom and online delivery and meets all requirements for training of Health and Safety Committee (HSC) and Health and Safety Representatives (HSR).

-AASP is approved as a Designated Trainer for HSC and HSR mandatory training (Part 1 and Part 2).
+AASP is approved as a Designated Trainer for HSC and HSR mandatory training.
 Under Alberta OHS Act Part 3 all worksites that employ more than 4 workers are required to have one or more employees complete this training.

 The learning objectives of this course are: